 10.1 Restart: A goal kick will be awarded when a player of the attacking team plays or deflects the ball over the base line.
 The player must place the ball approximately six (6) yards out from the base line and kick the ball.
 A goal can be scored directly from the restart.

 10.2 Goalkeeper Scoring: A goalkeeper cannot score by directly throwing the ball with their hands into the goal of the opposing team.
 The goalkeeper cannot score if he/she kicks the ball in the air (volley or punt) before it touches the ground after releasing it from their hands.
 The goalkeeper can score if he/she puts the ball down on the ground and controls it with their feet during the normal course of play.

 11. Corner Kick

 11.1 Corner Kick: Shall be given when a player of the defensive team touches the ball out of bounds through the base line.
 The corner kick must be taken with the feet.
 The place where the corner is taken must be within one (1) yard of the Corner Flag.
 A goal may be scored directly off a corner kick.
 Opposing players may not approach the player taking the kick closer than five (5) yards.
-The player executing the kick has 5 seconds to do so after gaining possession of the ball.
+The player executing the kick has 5 seconds from the time they set the ball down for the corner kick.
 If the player infringes on his 5 seconds, the opponent goalkeeper shall restart play.